Angela Ging from Career Services

 MSC N201 @ 12:20 PM

-Currently the Center is composed of four (4) Interdisciplinary Research Groups (IRG).
-Common themes of complex materials synthesis and length scale dependent physical phenomena permeate all four of the IRGs.
+Currently the Center is composed of two (2) Interdisciplinary Research Groups (IRG).
+Common themes of complex materials synthesis and length scale dependent physical phenomena permeate both IRGs.
 These research themes are integrated with major efforts in educational and industrial outreach.

 Penn State's DynaCool 14T is launched and it is ready for people to schedule measurements.
 To learn more training and using the DynaCool PPMS 14T please see their website.
 The DC resistivity module and ETO module (AC measurement on resistance DV/DI vs Idc and I-V) are available.
 If you want to use the rotator or He-3 module, please contact Cequn Li or Yifan Zhao first.

 Former Research Experiences for Teachers (RET) fellowship recipient, Paul Orbe received a 2021 Fulbright Teachers for Global Classroom award.
 NSF funding supported his research in the Dabo group at the Penn State MRSEC.
 By utilizing High-throughput methods, Paul contributed to the discovery of materials catalyzing water splitting reactions.

 Paul Orbe an RET (Research Experience for Teachers) program participant research with Ismmaila Dabo lead to a published a paper resulting from research on hybrid and plug-in electric vehicles have helped curtail the global consumption of petroleum-based fuels for personal transportation.
 Photocatalysis offers a potential solution for the solar generation of hydrogen by electrochemically cleaving water.
 Data-driven materials screening could expedite the discovery and development of efficient photocatalysts.

 MRSEC Spring 2023 seminar series will be in the Millennium Science Complex N201.